-This practice note is intended to provide an outline of how an actuary might approach risk-focused examinations.
-Although it is not intended to be a prescription or requirement of how actuaries conduct examinations, it was designed to provide actuaries practical insight into the various phases of a financial solvency examination.
+This practice note is intended to provide an outline of how an actuary might approach riskfocused examinations.
+It is not intended to be a prescription or requirement of how actuaries conduct examinations, it was designed to provide actuaries practical insight into the authors' observations about the various phases of a financial solvency examination.
 Principle-based reserving (PBR) is established on a risk-focused approach, and the actuary's examination processes under PBR is expected to dovetail with the risk-focused examination methods presented in the NAIC's Financial Condition Examiners Handbook ("Examiners Handbook").